Winter 2018 - Tues / Thurs 10-11am and 1-2pm, or by appointment.

-Dr. Rossiter is an Associate Professor of Geography and Director of WWU's Center for Canadian-American Studies.
 A broadly-trained human geographer with interests in cultural, historical, and political sub-fields, Rossiter received his PhD in Geography from York University in 2005.
-From 2011 to 2015, he served as Editor of the American Review of Canadian Studies.
+In addition to teaching and writing in these fields, he serves as Associate Editor for Book and Film Reviews for BC Studies.

 Fall - ENVS 319 Research and Writing